-Isle of Paradise’s Self Tanning Drops Have Over 190K Sephora “Loves” - E!
+Why Isle of Paradise’s Self Tanning Drops Have Over 190K Sephora “Loves” - E!
 Online

 Achieving a summer glow and protecting your skin while in the sun is a delicate balance.
 We know we need to wear SPF everyday, especially on our faces, but we still want to look like we've spent all day in the sun.
 Lucky for us, Isle of Paradise has the perfect self-tanning drops to achieve a natural-looking tan at home without damaging your skin, especially the delicate skin on your face.

 You won't even need to go get a spray tan before your big summer vacation with these affordable tanning drops that are made for many different skin tones.
-These drops come in light for a sun-kissed glow, medium for a golden glow, and dark for a bronzed glow.
+For less than the price of a spray tan, you'll get multiple tans in a bottle.
+These vegan, cruelty-free and "Clean at Sephora" certified drops come in light for a sun-kissed glow, medium for a golden glow, and dark for a bronzed glow.
 Mix a few drops with your favorite moisturizer or serum for the perfect even tan at home.

+While the sun damages skin, these drops were developed to help your skin.
+According to Isle of Paradise, ingredients like glycerin, avocado oil which is high in Vitamins A and C, and chia seeds will hydrate and support your skin's functions while you tan.
+The brand claims these drops will visibly brighten, reduce redness, and even your skin's unique skin tone.

 Scroll below for that "I just got back from vacation" glow.